collectiveidea/inside_the_machine/chapters/preface.md

 # Preface

-This is an example of "frontmatter", which comes before the main text of the book.
+This is a work in progress, and I'll be posting a chapter at a time.

+Also, I don't have an electronic copy handy of the book's real preface, so that will come later.